kenrestivo/migrator/README.md

 ## Known Bugs

 - Directory doesn't seem to update after migration.
 Not sure why yet.
-- MySQL crashes on the server during channel imports, which is likely a Hubzilla resource-usage problem.
+- MySQL crashes on the server during channel imports, which seems to be a Hubzilla resource-usage problem.
+You might try turning off your poller.php cron job while your imports are going; the poller appears likely to be locking up the system.

 ## License